eddyerburgh/notes/docs/computer-architecture/instructions.md

 _Note: not all ISAs use fixed-length instructions. x86, for example, has variable-length instructions._

-An address mode is the way that an operand is specified.
-RISC-V has four address modes:
+An addressing mode defines how the machine language identifies the operands of each instruction.
+RISC-V has four addressing modes:

 - **Immediate addressing**, where the operand is a constant within the instruction.
 - **Register addressing**, where the operand represents a register.
-- **Base addressing**, where the operand is at the memory location whose address is the sum of a register and a constant in the instruction (e.g., load and store).
+- **Base addressing**, where the operand is at the memory location whose address is the sum of a register and a constant in the instruction (e.g. load and store).
 - **PC-relative addressing**, where the branch address is the sum of the PC and a constant in the instruction

 {% cite P&H:RISC-V -l 244 %}